akpingel/sphinx-template/source/firstDraft/index.rst

 In this example, a Book type is created with two read-only properties ``AccountNum`` and ``AccountName``.
 The properties cannot be modified once it is created which makes it immutable.
-To update a record, an existing object can be copied and a new object can be created.
-Inheritance is supported by Records by the following code:
+To update a record, an existing object can be copied, and a new object can be created.
+Record supporting inheritance is shown by the following code:

   .. code-block:: c#
     :linenos: